AN INTRODUCTION

 OBM - Global Mineral Reserves

-1. The table contains rounding adjustments to two significant figures and does not total exactly.
+- The table contains rounding adjustments to reflect accuracy and may not total exactly.

-9. The Ore Reserve is inclusive of surface stockpiles above the relevant incremental cut-off and total 370,000 t at 1.1 g/t.
+- The Ore Reserve is inclusive of surface stockpiles above cut-off.
 All surface stockpiles were classified as Proved.